emmayuan25/search-chicago-art/README.md

 # Overview

-This is a simple search engine that displays pictures based on user's input
+This is a simple search app that displays pictures based on user's input sourced from Chicago Art API